 How we have compiled the register

-The Brownfield Land Register 2017 contains sites that have been previously submitted to us, either as part of an earlier 'call for sites' process (as part of the Local Plan or Strategic Housing Land Availability Assessment consultation process), or in the form of an outline or full planning application.
+The Brownfield Land Register contains sites that have been submitted to us for consideration for inclusion.
+It also contains sites previously submitted to us, either as part of an earlier 'call for sites' process (as part of the Local Plan or Strategic Housing Land Availability Assessment consultation process), or in the form of an outline or full planning application.

 All sites in the BLR comprise at least 0.14ha (hectares) of brownfield land.
 This represents sufficient land on which to construct five dwellings, at a density of 35 dwellings per hectare.
 Where only part of a larger site fits the NPPF definition of previously developed land, just that part has been included in the register.

 The Brownfield Land Register is made up of two parts:

 - A list of available brownfield sites considered suitable for the development of five or more dwellings.

 - The inclusion of a site in Part 1 of the register does not grant any sort of planning permission, nor does it mean that planning permission would necessarily be granted on application.

 - A list of sites that have been granted planning permission in principle.

 - Before moving sites to Part 2 of the register (and thus granting permission in principle), appropriate local consultation will take place, in line with the BLR regulations.

 - There are currently no sites in Part 2 of the Kirklees Brownfield Land Register.

 Permission in principle